 From July 1939 to March 1942, conductor and composer Macklin Marrow led the WNYC Concert Orchestra.
 The 35-piece ensemble was sponsored by The New York City Music Project, a unit of the federal Works Progress Administration (WPA).
 One of Marrow's earliest assignments at the station was the August 2, 1939, dedication of the WNYC WPA murals when the orchestra performed the scherzo from William Grant Still's Afro-American Symphony (audio above).

 Marrow was musical director of the Provincetown Players from 1923-1929 and then served in a similar capacity with the Central City, Colorado Music Festival.
-He conducted the Philharmonic Symphony Orchestra at summer concerts in Lewisohn Stadium and music for some fifty Broadway shows and at Radio City Music Hall.
+He conducted the Philharmonic Symphony Orchestra at summer concerts in Lewisohn Stadium and worked on Broadway shows and at Radio City Music Hall.
+These included incidental music for a revival of Twelfth Night in 1930 and Love For Love in 1940, musical direction for Threepenny Opera in 1933, and songs for The Rivals in 1942.
 He also appeared as a guest conductor with the New York Philharmonic Symphony, the National and Seattle symphonies.

 Following his stint at WNYC, Marrow went on to be the Music Director of the Office of War Information's overseas branch during World War II.
 By May of 1944 he had accepted a position as Director of RCA Victor's Red Seal division.
 From RCA he went on to his last position as the Music Director for MGM Records.